 The next morning (end of Nadaam madness minus 2) we’re on the way to Ugii Nuur.
 Of course 1st we have to cross the plain around the volcano – these tracks which have been used by 100s of cars yesterday.
 Today, still the same.
 We’re driving in the dust of the preceding car.
 Should we dare keeping some distance to avoid all this dust getting in our car, the vehicle behind immediately bypasses us to fill the gap.
 Logically, how can we waist such a lot of valuable space on this track.
 Only ignorant foreigners dare to behave like this.

 Whatever.
 We drive for an hour or so.
 Then we, Prado and everything we have in the car is covered with a solid layer of fine dust – even if the windows are closed.
 Who cares, except us.
 We decide to take an even smaller, but longer track to Ugii Nuur.
 So small even the GPS cannot find it anymore in its digital brain.
 That must be the track to avoid all other cars.
 Well it is.
 At least for a few km.

-In the afternoon we Approach Lonely Planet’s off the beaten track secret Ugii Nuur.
+In the afternoon we approach Lonely Planet’s off the beaten track secret Ugii Nuur.
 Thus, the place nobody knows and consequently nobody visits.
 The place where we’ll camp at the lakeshore, cook our spaghetti polonaise and drink our bottle of rotten grapes.
-Thus, the ultimate place to wait until this Nadaan madness is over.
+Thus, the ultimate place to wait until this Nadaam madness is over.